-The reason I argue from the classical liberal vantage point, and not from anarchism, is because one is better and more logically able to wrestle with reality from the first philosophical perspective.
+The reason I have a problem arguing from anarchism is because one is unable to logically wrestle with reality from this perspective.
 This is not to say that I would not prefer a government-free universe than the one we currently inhabit; I would.
 Again, anyone who’s read my columns over the years recognizes that.

 This mindset is not only lazy but—dare I say?—un-Rothbaridan.